 Recovering physically, mentally, and emotionally--is a challenging process.
 Here are some ideas to help ease that process for a bereaved friend or loved one.

 Gift them something comfy

 A physical gesture of comfort may be exactly the right thing to give.
-A “childish” gesture such as providing a blanket or a stuffed animal is both cute and comforting.
+A “childish” gesture such as providing a cozy weighted blanket or a stuffed animal is both cute and comforting.
 These objects provide a tactile source of comfort.